-SCOTT CARSLON: Jim Danko, from Butler University, thanks for coming to the Chronicle.
+SCOTT CARLSON: Jim Danko, from Butler University, thanks for coming to the Chronicle.

 JAMES DANKO: Great ? thanks, great being here.

-MR. CARSLON: So you spent two decades as an entrepreneur and businessman before you entered higher ed.
+MR. CARLSON: So you spent two decades as an entrepreneur and businessman before you entered higher ed.

 MR. DANKO: Yes.